Saga of the Shadow Lord: Plot summary

 Saga of the Shadow Lord consists of two linked adventures as a mini-campaign:

-In the first adventure called Elvenstar, player characters try to steal a magic item from the Shadow Lord to thwart his planned invasion of a peaceful neighboring kingdom.
-Encounters in this adventure include a village populated by adventurers, and a cloud giant living in a small castle, before the party reaches the Shadow Lord's lair for the final encounter.
+In the first adventure called Elvenstar, player characters attempt to steal the magic item that the Shadow Lord is using for his planned invasion against a peaceful neighboring kingdom.
+Encounters in this adventure include a village populated by adventurers, and a cloud giant living in a small castle, before the party reaches the lair of the Shadow Lord.

-In the second adventure, The Halls of Drax Tallen, the Shadow Lord returns more powerful than ever.
-His undead minions are searching for another magical item to give him immense power and the PCs must find this item before he does.
-An appendix follows this adventure giving details of four new magic items, and three new monsters.
+In the second adventure, The Halls of Drax Tallen, the Shadow Lord returns with his undead servants looking to find another magic item to give him significantly greater power which the character must find first.
+An appendix follows this adventure providing statistics for four new magic items, as well as three new monsters.

-Player characters must get past the undead army of the Shadow Lord and infiltrate his haunted fortress to retrieve the magical Elvenstar.
+The player characters will need to survive the undead army gathered by the Shadow Lord to enter his haunted fortress and recover the magical Elvenstar.

 Publication history

 X11 Saga of the Shadow Lord was published in 1986 as a 64-page booklet with an outer folder.
 It was written by Stephen Bourne with cover art by Keith Parkinson.
 The module features interior art by Mark Nelson.
-The scenario was written for the Expert Rules, for levels 5-9.
+The scenario was written for the Expert Rules, for player characters of levels 5–9.

-The module comes as a 64-page booklet wrapped in a three-section wraparound cover.
-It also includes maps along with monster and NPC statistics on the inside cover.
+The module comes as a 64-page booklet in a wraparound cover with three sections that includes maps as well as monster and NPC statistics printed on the inside cover.
 The middle eight pages contain more maps, as well as eight pre-generated player characters.